timOTdev/0019_es6_for_everyone/notes.md

 ```

 - We tag the string with a function so it runs on the string
-- Notice that we tagged the string with highlight word in front
+- Notice that we tagged the string with `highlight` in front
 - So the const sentence will be the result after the highlight function has processed the defined string
 - Notice that we used logical operators to counter any undefined values
 ```js